Vukovar: Transport

+Railways

+The main railway station is located in Borovo Naselje.
+The Vukovar railway station, closer to the city center and the river port area, connects the Port of Vukovar on the Danube, via a modernized electrified railway via the Vinkovci railway junction, with the Croatian railway network.
+The route from Vukovar, via the Borovo Naselje district, connects via Erdut with the international railway network connecting Croatia and Serbia; this part of the railway is important for cargo traffic and is not electrified.

 Education and media

 History and today

 In accordance with its position in the economic and administrative terms of Vukovar developed in educational, cultural and health centre.
 For the 1730th Vukovar has developed popular education.
 From the Franciscan School has developed elementary school in Old Vukovar.
 New Vukovar has its own school.